Safe Control of Feedback-Interconnected Systems via Singular Perturbations: Preliminaries on Safe Control

-for all $x \in \cC$. \oprocend \end{definition} With this definition at hand, we can state the following result. \begin{lemma} \cite[Thm.~4]{cohen2024safety} Consider a continuously differentiable function $\cbf: \R^{n} \to \R$ with zero-superlevel set $\cC$.
+For completeness, we report as follows a result to ensure safety via CBFs. \begin{lemma} \cite[Thm.~4]{cohen2024safety} Consider a continuously differentiable function $\cbf: \R^{n} \to \R$ with zero-superlevel set $\cC$.
+Assume that $\dyn$ is locally Lipschitz.
 If a locally Lipschitz feedback controller $\pol: \R^{n} \to \cU$ satisfies

 for all $x \in \cC$, then $\cC$ is forward invariant for the closed-loop system

 \end{lemma}